Great Barrington Declaration: Background and content

 The idea to issue a declaration came from a conference run by the American Institute for Economic Research (AIER).
 Gupta, one of the authors, said that given journals’ reluctance to publish on herd immunity and that the authors had been "repeatedly dismissed as fringe or pseudoscience" an open letter was chosen as the publication route out of necessity.

 The declaration says that lockdowns have adverse effects on physical and mental health, for example, because people postpone preventive healthcare.
-They propose reducing these harms by ending mandatory restrictions on most activities for most people.
+The authors propose reducing these harms by ending mandatory restrictions on most activities for most people.
 Without these restrictions, more people will develop COVID-19.
 They believe that these infections will produce herd immunity (the idea that when enough people become immune, then the virus will stop circulating widely), which will eventually make it less likely that high-risk people will be exposed to the virus.

 The authors say that, instead of protecting everyone, the focus should instead be on "shielding" those most at risk, with few mandatory restrictions placed on the remainder of the population.
 Stanford epidemiologist Yvonne Maldonado said that 40% of Americans have an elevated risk of dying from COVID-19, so this would require keeping the 40% of people with known risk factors away from the 60% of people without known risk factors.
 In practice, such shielding is impossible to achieve.

 The declaration names specific economic changes that the signatories favour: resuming "life as normal", with schools and universities open for in-person teaching and extracurricular activities, re-opening offices, restaurants, and other places of work, and resuming mass gatherings for cultural and athletic activities.
 By October 2020, many of these things had already happened in some parts of the world, but likewise were being restricted elsewhere; for instance the UK saw quarantines of students, travel advisories, restrictions on meeting other people, and partial closures of schools, pubs and restaurants.

 The declaration does not provide practical details about who should be protected or how they can be protected.
 For instance, it does not mention testing any people outside of nursing homes, contact tracing, wearing masks, or social distancing.
 It mentions multi-generational households but does not provide any information about how, for example, low-risk people can get infected without putting high-risk members of their household at risk of dying.

 The declaration does not provide any references to published data that support the declaration's strategy.